-There my entire internet history was, in front of me, and in front of all of my friends, who, I knew, could sift through all of the information nearly instantaneously.
+There my entire internet history was in front of me, and in front of all of my friends, who could sift through it all— through every bit of it, nearly instantaneously.

 We first read chats from the time of AOL CD-ROMs.
 Conversations I had right before I was a teenager, which ended in sending a 320 x 640 pixel picture of my stringy dick and another of just my tongue to a stranger halfway across the country.
 A stranger, who, I could now understand, was almost certainly not a hot 17 year old girl that modeled in local newspapers and was curious as to what a cock looked like, but instead, a pedo.

 We read clueless e-mails to old teachers and professors.
-In Poli Sci One, I both cleverly defended Castro’s action in the October Crisis and brilliantly captured my deficit of political knowledge in an essay that fell just short of two thousand words.
-There was also a speech from high school written about how Jesus was undoubtedly alright with me being a punk (for the fall semester).
+There was a speech for Public Speaking class in high school written about how Jesus was undoubtedly alright with me being a punk (for the fall semester).
+In Poli Sci as a freshman in college, I both cleverly defended Castro’s action in the October Crisis and brilliantly captured my deficit of political knowledge in an essay that fell just short of two thousand words.

 I wanted to rip the upsync cords out of my friends’ necks.
 (Though rationally, I knew I was slower than electricity and the damage had been done.
 And I don’t actually understand how they were hooked up so intimately to the server, or how I might hack into it.
 Also, of course they could immediately read these thoughts, as well.)

-Literally enough hours of playing Magic: The Gathering Online to fill four months of my sexual prime.
+Literally enough hours of playing Magic: The Gathering Online to delay losing my virginity by at least four months.

 This is the price one pays to link one’s brain up to The Cohort, a growing, voluntary Wikipedia for the Next Age.
 For the personal digital information of what is now up to twenty-three thousand people, and growing, you only need provide the digital information of one.
 But it is a significant one.